 - Further Studies

 What is the Course about?

-'Media' is a collective term for the platforms used to send messages to mass audiences.
-Examples of common media instruments we utilize daily are; TV, online video streaming spaces and social media sites.
+‘Media’ is a collective term for the platforms used to send messages to mass audiences.
+Examples of common media utilized daily are: TV, online video streaming and social media sites.
 Media is also recognised as a very powerful messenger in all our lives that tells us what and how to think about global, local and even family events.
-People who work in the media love to create messages using words, pictures and sound in order to communicate with wide audiences on a growing number of platforms.
-Media interacts seamlessly with the profession and practice of Public Relations (PR) as PR helps maintain lines of communications between an organization and its publics, often using new and old media to complete this role.
+People who work in the media love to create messages using words, pictures and sound in order to communicate with wide audiences.
+Media interacts seamlessly with the profession of Public Relations (PR) as PR helps maintain lines of communications between an organization and its publics.
 PR professionals help manage reputations and the BA in Media and Public Relations shows students how to work as thoughtful practitioners by using personal skills and media technology skills to influence and persuade audiences and publics.

-- This programme includes extensive use of our first-class TV and radio studios at IT Carlow.
+This course includes extensive use of our first-class TV and radio studios on campus.